Sensitivity Analysis

 Criteria Sensitivity Analysis

-In the Options Analyzer panel, there is a carousel of charts.
+In the Options Analyzer panel, you will find a carousel of charts.
 Select the Weighted Attributes chart.

 AHP Software Options Analyzer carousel showing the Weighted Attributes stacked bar chart for Car 1 and Car 2, with callouts noting that Cost dominates the decision and that legend entries can be toggled to see how the result changes.